PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

 ## Running Experiments

-For the sake of clarity, we distinguish the code that runs a single instance of the code from the one which runs the entire experiment presented in the article.
+For the sake of clarity, we distinguish the code that runs a single instance (or job) from the one which runs the entire experiment presented in the article.

 ### Single run